Tiri1992/Tiri1992.github.io/_posts/algorithms/2022-11-20-binarySearch.md

 ```

 This one is far trickier than the others because of the *reverse* ordering that can happen somewhere between the first and last element of the array.
 The first thing you should be thinking with a binary search solution is, what am I comparing the midpoint to?
-Or how do I know if my peak is in the left or right half of my subspace *OR* have a reached it?
+Or how do I know if my peak is in the left or right half of my subspace **OR** have I reached it?

 Let me just go through the linear solution so we have a rough idea of what the naive approach would be.